 What annoys me is the unfounded statement the Canadian Celiac Association has made against Nima Sensor.

 They say they don’t “recommend” the device because they don’t believe people are smart enough to use it, given its limitations and the complexities of food testing.
 It’s an unfortunate statement that has not only damaged Nima Sensor but also insulted the gluten-free community.
-I have a few words for the Canadian Celiac Association in this article.

-The truth is Nima Sensor is not complicated once you learn how to use it, just like pregnancy tests are not complicated when used as instructed.
-Instead of telling an entire community they’re too stupid to use it correctly, the CCA should focus on educating the gluten-free community on how to use it safely and how it can and should be used as a helpful tool.
+Instead of telling an entire community they’re too stupid to use it correctly, the CCA should focus on educating the gluten-free community on how to use it safely and how it can and should be used to help the gluten-free community eat safely.

 Having a Nima Sensor can be empowering to so many people.
 And if you’ve used it for years, you know it’s a device you don’t want to live without.